rudahml/idlegamerpg/README.md

 - HTML5
 - CSS3
 - JavaScript (ES6)
-- localStorage for automatic saving (//FUTURE UPDATE)
+- localStorage for automatic saving (//Done in update 0.1a)

 ---